What is the Swiss Museum of Transport?

 The Swiss Museum of Transport is great for visitors of all ages.
 Kids love the actual trains and cars, plus the many interactive elements and activities.
 The outdoor playground is appealing too.

 For adults, it’s very interesting to learn about the history of Swiss transport.
-As there’s so much to see and do, all visitors will surely come across areas that fit their interests.
-Many of the interactive elements are entertaining for grown-ups too.
+As there’s so much to see and do, I’m sure you’ll come across areas that fit your interests.
+Many of the interactive elements are entertaining for grown-ups too!

 -